simonw/datasette-tiddlywiki/README.md

 Run [TiddlyWiki](https://tiddlywiki.com/) in Datasette and save Tiddlers to a SQLite database

-## Warning

-This plugin does not yet implement any form of authentication.
-Only run this locally, do not run this on a server.

 ## Installation

 Install this plugin in the same environment as Datasette.